Enjoy the saint's day, whether the beads are Rosary or Mardi Gras

 A shamrock has three petals.
 According to legend, St. Patrick used the shamrock to explain the Trinity to the pagan Irish.
 Three, but one.
 The shamrock is a national symbol of Ireland.
 The four-leaf clover, considered lucky because rare, is not.
 Somehow, four-leaf clovers became part of the stateside St. Patrick's Day jumble of symbols, along with bowler hats and pots o' gold.
 I blame the sugar-addicted leprechaun on the cereal commercials.

 St. Patrick was not Irish.
-He was Welsh.
+He was a Celto-Roman from a Welsh-speaking part of Britain.
 As such, some say he went to Ireland in search of vowels, but most historians agree that he was kidnapped and taken by force to Ireland, where he spent his young adulthood as a slave.
-Patrick escaped, returned to Wales and was eventually ordained into Christian priesthood.
+Patrick escaped, returned to Britain and was eventually ordained into Christian priesthood.
 He returned to Ireland to spread the Gospel to his former captors.
 His ministry was successful and, by all accounts, without martyrdom.
 Patrick died peacefully on March 17, though the year is uncertain.

 Green beer…no. Drink it if you like, but this custom is unknown in Ireland.
 Stout, the usual drink in Ireland, is too dark be colored.
 The Irish also drink red ales and reddish-brown bitters, neither of which take green food coloring well.
 The pale yellow, lager beer that we drink in this country is based on Czech and German recipes.
 Such beer wasn't widely available in Ireland until recent decades, and even now, isn't made green there.